-You don't need an expensive gym membership to stay in shape.
+You don’t need an expensive gym membership to stay in shape.
 There are plenty of methods to work out at home successfully.

 There are several reasons why people would want to work out in their homes.
 One of the main reasons for working out at home is the convenience.
 Most people have extremely busy schedules and may not have the extra time to drive to a gym.
 It’s much easier to just go down the stairs to your workout room.

 Another reason is that many people simply can’t afford the cost of a quality gym, fees of which can be anywhere from $30 to several hundred dollars per month.
 Not an option when you’re on a tight budget.

 So, if one of these reasons or any others apply to you, what can you do to stay in shape?
 The answer is simple: Work out at home.